There used to be a time when your blog was a bit of an afterthought... a chore... something the cool kids are doing.

 To see what the competition is up to, perform some sample searches on broad topic phrases or visit 3 to 4 competitor blogs.
 This shouldn't be confused with topic research merely to get a sense for what others are blogging about.

 Although you don’t want to copy their ideas, it shows you what topics they develop.
 Seasoned bloggers create a content calendar to map out their content strategy which keeps good SEO signals flowing to Google.
-Typically, an editorial calendar might follow closely to the seasonal calendar to take advantage of sales opportunities around an annual theme - like "Summer, Labor Day, etc."
+Typically, an editorial calendar might follow closely to the seasonal calendar to take advantage of sales opportunities for an annual theme - like "Summer, Labor Day, etc."